First Time User? Sign Up Now

 Working night shifts

-In 2007, the World Health Organization's International Agency for Research on Cancer (IARC) classified shift work that involves circadian disruption as a probable breast carcinogen.
-The principal evidence was from animal studies.
-There was limited evidence from human studies at the time.
-In 2013, a meta-analysis of 15 epidemiologic studies concluded that there was weak evidence of an increased incidence of breast cancer among women who had ever worked night shifts.
+Based on evidence from animal studies, the World Health Organization's International Agency for Research on Cancer (IARC) classified shift work that involves circadian disruption as a probable breast carcinogen.
+In 2013, a meta-analysis of 15 epidemiologic studies found only weak evidence of an increased incidence of breast cancer among women who had ever worked night shifts.
 In 2016, the results from three recent prospective studies from the United Kingdom, involving nearly 800,000 women, were combined with results from seven other prospective studies and showed no evidence of any association between breast cancer incidence and night shift work.
 In particular, the confidence intervals for the incidence rate ratios were narrow, even for 20 years or more of night shift work (rate ratio, 1.01; 95% CI, 0.93–1.10).
 These results exclude a moderate association of breast cancer incidence with long duration of night shift work.

 The U.K. Generations Study was established in 2003 to address risk factors and causes of breast cancer.
 In a prospective cohort of 105,000 women, information was obtained by questionnaire on bedroom light levels at night at the time of study recruitment and at age 20 years.
 They followed women for an average of 6.1 years and observed 1,775 breast cancers.
 Adjusting for potentially confounding factors, including night shift work, they found no evidence that the amount of bedroom light at night was associated with breast cancer risk.
 For the highest-to-lowest levels of light at night, the HR of breast cancer incidence was 1.01 (95% CI, 0.88–1.15).